Attarbashian/AirSat/README.md

 ## <span id="english">🇬🇧 English Version</span>

 # AirSat
-### Satellite-Based Air Quality Monitoring and Visualization Platform
+### Satellite-Based Air Quality Monitoring Platform
-**Designed, developed, implemented, and engineered entirely by *Dr. [Your Name]*.**
+**Designed, developed, and implemented entirely by *Vahid Attarbashian***
-(*Part of a broader PhD research project*)
+(*part of a broader PhD research project*)

-AirSat is a comprehensive satellite-powered environmental monitoring system focused on the analysis of major atmospheric pollutants across Iranian megacities.
+AirSat is a nationwide satellite-driven platform for visualizing and analyzing atmospheric pollutants across **all regions of Iran**.
-The platform is built on Google Earth Engine and processes multi-year Sentinel-5P atmospheric datasets (2018–2022) to produce high-resolution, temporal and spatial insights into air quality patterns.
+The system processes Sentinel-5P satellite data **from the beginning of the mission up to the present** and presents the results through fully interactive maps and analytical tools.

 ---

-## 🌍 Live Demo (English)
+## 🔗 Live Demo (English)
 https://attarbashian.users.earthengine.app/view/eairsat

 ---

-## 🎯 Project Overview
+## 🌍 Overview

-AirSat provides a cloud-based analytical environment for studying:
+AirSat enables users to:

-- Long-term atmospheric pollution patterns
+- Explore **nationwide spatial pollution patterns**
+- Analyze temporal changes in pollutants (AOD, CO, SO₂, NO₂)
+- Compare pollution across regions, provinces, and urban areas
+- View interactive satellite-based maps and visual layers
-- Spatiotemporal behavior of pollutants
+- Observe long-term atmospheric behavior
-- Pollution hotspots and seasonal cycles
-- Inter-city comparison of pollutant levels
-- Environmental trend changes during 2018–2022

-The system serves researchers, students, urban planners, and environmental analysts who require accurate, satellite-derived air quality information.
+- Work entirely through cloud-based processing (no local hardware)

+Built on **Google Earth Engine**, it provides scalable, fast, and reproducible workflows for atmospheric studies.

 ---

-## ✨ Features
+## ✨ Key Features

-- 🛰 **Multi-satellite integration** (Sentinel-5P, MODIS, Landsat, Sentinel-2)
+- 🛰 Multi-satellite data integration (Sentinel-5P, MODIS, Landsat, Sentinel-2)
-- 🗺 **Interactive map-based visualization tools**
+- 🗺 Interactive map-based dashboard
-- 📅 **Temporal trend analysis (2018–2022)**
+- 📊 Time-series and trend analysis
-- 🔍 **Pollution hotspot identification**
+- 🔍 Pollution hotspot detection
-- 📊 **Time-series charts for major pollutants**
-- 🌐 **Full bilingual interface (English & Persian)**
+- 🌐 Fully bilingual interface (EN / FA)
-- ⚡ **Cloud-native processing via Google Earth Engine**
+- ⚡ Cloud-native architecture
-- ♻ **Near real-time updates (depending on satellite availability)**
+- 📡 Continuous updates as new satellite imagery becomes available
-- 📍 **Support for AOD, CO, SO₂, NO₂ analysis**
+- 💨 Support for AOD, CO, SO₂, NO₂ analysis across all Iran

----

-## 🧪 Scientific Context (Short PhD Connection)

-AirSat has been used as a technical component within a larger PhD research project focusing on:

-- Atmospheric pollution assessment using remote sensing
-- Spatiotemporal modeling of air quality
-- Validation of satellite-derived pollutant measurements

-**All software engineering, design, implementation, and code development were done solely by Dr. [Your Name].**

 ---